kirubarajan/blog/src/pages/ml_notes/index.md

 ---
 path: "/blog/ml_notes"
 date: "2019-11-21"
-title: "Machine Learning Concept Glossary"
+title: "Machine Learning Concepts"
 tags: ['machine learning', 'natural language processing', 'notes']
 excerpt: "Notes on Various Topics"
 ---

-# Machine Learning Concept Glossary
+# Machine Learning Concepts
-> Notes on Various Machine Learning Topics
+> My Notes on Various Machine Learning Topics

 Getting started in machine learning sometimes feels like drinking water from a firehose (pardon my cliché).
-The topic has so many academic roots in a lot of different disciplines (bayesian statistics, optimization, and information theory - oh my!) so I decided to keep a personal footnote of various machine learning concepts (namely relating to neural networks and natural language processing) for my own benefit.
+The topic has so many academic roots in a lot of different disciplines (bayesian statistics, optimization, and information theory - oh my!) so I decided to keep a personal glossary of various machine learning concepts (namely relating to neural networks and natural language processing) for my own benefit.
 These notes might not be complete or accurate - if you would like to see an idea to be written about here feel free to shoot me an email!

 ## Variational Inference
 Variational Inference consists of framing inference as an optimization process.
 For example when we are working with an intractable probability distribution $p$, variational inference has significant gains over Markov-Chain Monte-Carlo estimation.